DBCDK/content-first/src/readme.md

     $ docker-compose up -d  // Start local PostgreSQL database & community service.
     $ npm start             // Run both backend and frontend services in parallel.

+TO fetch and inject data from the metakompas:

+    $ npm run fetch-inject-metakompas  //

 If you want to manually start up a PostgreSQL server, it needs to run on port 5432 and have a database called `contentfirst` owned by `contentfirst`; see the following section about environments.

 To run fast tests on local machine: